 Environmental Policy Internships in California (EPIC)

 The State of California is a leader in developing cutting-edge policies in response to climate change and other environmental and natural resource challenges.
-Other states, the federal government and nations follow and seek to imitate California's forward-thinking public policy efforts.
-The Stanford Woods Institute identifies key state agencies and decision-makers who are addressing these pressing environmental issues to create exciting summer internship placement opportunities for Stanford undergraduates.
+Other states, the federal government, and nations follow and seek to imitate California's forward-thinking public policy efforts.
+The Stanford Woods Institute identifies key state and municipal agencies and decision-makers who are addressing these pressing environmental issues to create exciting summer fellowship placement opportunities for Stanford undergraduates.

-The Woods Institute, in collaboration with the Haas Center for Public Service and Stanford in Government, offers undergraduates paid summer internships that provide a hands-on introduction to environmental policy work.
-The internships are full-time (35-40 hours/week) for 10 consecutive weeks.
+The Stanford Woods Institute, in collaboration with the Haas Center for Public Service and Stanford in Government, offers undergraduates paid summer fellowships that provide a hands-on introduction to environmental policy work.
+The fellowships are full-time (35-40 hours/week) for 10 or 12 consecutive weeks.
 Students who are selected will receive mentoring from environmental professionals and directly contribute to solving important sustainability challenges that are facing the public.
-EPIC fellows receive a $6,500 - $8,000 stipend, depending on financial need.
+EPIC fellows receive a $7,500 - $9,000 stipend (for 10 weeks) or $9,000 - $10,500 (for 12 weeks of work), depending on financial need.